arnsteio/UH-IaaS-mini-workshop/attachingStorage.md

 # Attaching storage

-We want to make and attache the storage from the command line, not the gui.
+We want to make and attach the storage from the command line, not the gui.

 ## Installing openstack-cli
 You need to install openstack-client.
-YOu can either do it directly in the OS, or via Python.
+You can either do it directly in the OS, or via Python.
 Something along these lines
 ~~~
 apt-get install openstack-cli